 3. Get a free credit report.
 Use Experian, Equifax or TransUnion (free options exist with all three) to see exactly what's recorded against you.

-4. Seek free regulated debt advice.
+4. Seek free regulated debt help.
 StepChange, MoneyHelper, Citizens Advice and National Debtline all provide credit card debt advice at no cost.

 5. Consider Breathing Space.
 The 60-day Debt Respite Scheme pauses interest and enforcement while you get your circumstances assessed by a regulated adviser.